 Yogurt makers like myself and many of my readers are continually looking for new ways to flavor yogurt.
-This is my latest favorite.
+Peanut butter yogurt is my latest favorite.

 Thanks to one of my readers who left this idea in the comment section of one of my homemade Greek yogurt posts.

-Greek yogurt is loaded.
-Filtering out the whey (the liquid that collects on top of yogurt) makes the yogurt thicker without losing any of the protein.
-The amount of protein in 1/2 cup of regular yogurt is less than in Greek yogurt.
+Greek yogurt is loaded with protein.
+Filtering out the whey (the liquid that collects on top of yogurt) makes the yogurt thicker without losing any protein.
+As a result, the amount of protein in 1/2 cup of regular yogurt is less than in Greek yogurt.

 Add in the peanut butter powder, and you get even more protein without all the calories.
 KEEP READING to find out more about peanut butter powder…